4 ways to invest in gold

 You will have to be prepared to lose a certain percentage of your investment’s value every year to the fund’s expense ratio.
 For example, with the largest gold ETF, SPDR Gold Shares, you’ll be charged 0.40% of your investment’s value each year.

-Still, ETFs as a whole have very low management fees, and you save even more by buying them through a zero-commission investment app.
+Still, ETFs as a whole have very low management fees, and you save even more by buying them through an investment app.

 It’s also important to note that there's still a measure of uncertainty when investing in ETFs.
 Although these funds are heavily diversified to reduce risk, they are subject to the fluctuations of the stock market.